greekfetacheese/zeus/readme.md

 ### Bridging Errors
 While bridging and waiting for the transaction to complete Zeus may return an error while trying to see if the order has been filled at the destination chain, this is RPC related and there is not much i can do.
 Some free RPC's work great some don't.
 But since the deposit has been confirmed on the origin chain the order should go through normally.

-### App Unresponsiveness
-There are some rare cases where the app becomes unresponsive and finally need to shut it down manually, this is because at some point the main thread which runs the gui is blocked.
-Not really sure yet why or where is happening.

 ---